 Why Proofs Matter

-Zero-knowledge proofs (ZKPs) let one party prove that a computation was done correctly—without revealing the inputs or doing the work again.
-This unlocks a powerful new primitive for the Verifiable Internet: cryptographic trust in computation itself.
+In a world increasingly run by opaque algorithms and black-box AI systems, cryptographic proofs help us move from assumptions to guarantees.
+Zero-knowledge proofs (ZKPs) let one party prove that a computation was performed correctly, without revealing the inputs or repeating the work.
+This unlocks a new primitive for a verifiable internet: trust in computation itself, secured by cryptography.

 With ZKPs, we can:

-• Audit AI without seeing the data
+• Audit AI models without exposing the data

-• Prove that smart contracts executed as intended
+• Prove that smart contracts executed correctly

-• Verify off-chain work on-chain
+• Verify off-chain work from on-chain environments

 Network Components